Go to the main content

 Permafrost thaw will lead to considerable economic and social costs for Arctic communities as well as significant risks to the surrounding environment.

-Nearly 5 million people live areas affected by permafrost, where various types of human infrastructure are built on this permafrost (including homes, buildings, transportation networks, mining projects, power transmission lines, and water retention structures).
-Permafrost thaw entails considerable costs related to adapting infrastructure to changing environmental conditions.
-The migration of communities who inhabit areas susceptible to permafrost thaw is also inevitable given the challenges they will face with the climate crisis, leading to considerable economic costs and additional risks to the environment.
+Nearly 5 million people live in the areas affected by permafrost.
+The economies of the Arctic are based on raw material exports, fish, minerals, energy, and new activities, such as tourism, which require infrastructure such as supply roads, pipelines, fuel storage, airports, houses and other buildings to be constructed on highly sensitive frozen ground.
+The safety of this infrastructure is directly dependent on the thermal stability of the underlying and surrounding permafrost.
+Permafrost thaw entails unexpected and immediate degradation of such infrastructure and considerable costs related to adapting or reconstructing, in order to cope with changing environmental conditions.
+The migration of communities who inhabit areas susceptible to permafrost thaw is also inevitable, given the challenges they will face with the climate crisis, leading to considerable economic costs and additional risks to the environment.

 Storylines